105 – Ontario Tech University

-If you self-identify as Indigenous (Status or Non-Status First Nation, Métis and/or Inuit) and do not meet our competitive grade point average (GPA) for admission, but still meet a minimum 70% high school GPA, you may apply to have a separate assessment conducted by our Indigenous Admissions Committee.
+If you self-identify as Indigenous (Status or Non-Status First Nation, Métis and/or Inuit) and do not meet our competitive grade point average (GPA) for admission, but still meet a minimum 70% high school GPA, you may apply to have our Indigenous Admissions Committee conduct a separate assessment.
 Our committee includes a member from the faculty of application, the Admissions office and the Indigenous Education and Cultural Services office.

 If you are a Canadian student applying from provinces outside of Ontario, you should contact the financial assistance agencies in your home province.

 There is also a substantial bursary program to aid students facing financial hardships.
 From emergency funds to long‑term assistance, we work with you to find solutions through bursaries and/or on‑campus employment opportunities suited to your individual circumstances.